appseconnect/docs/_posts/ProcessFlow Management/Nodes and Links/2018-09-24-working-with-decision.md

 The set of data that fulfils this condition, are marked as passed and is posted to the respective application.
 These Routing conditions can be applied in other scenarios as well where the decision condition filters data related to other specific mapping scenarios or data with different response code from its source API.
 These condition checks can alter as per your business requirement.

-The following are the fields that you will get on dragging the Decision Node in the Process Flow Designer Panel.
+The following are the fields that you will get on dragging the Decision Node in the processflow Designer Panel.

 - **Node Description:** Here, you can provide a short description for the Decision Node.